j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 `j2objc-contrib/j2objc-gradle` repository, not any forks.
 The steps are:

 1. Determine the version number.
 Use https://semver.org to guide which slot in the version number should be bumped.
 We'll call this `vX.Y.Z`.
+Note that this does not have to be the `-SNAPSHOT` version in build.gradle - that number was auto-incremented after the last release and may not reflect the extent of API changes which, per semantic versioning, whether to increment major, minor, or patch numbers.
-2. As a separate commit, bump the version number in `build.gradle` and add a brief section at the top of [CHANGELOG.md](CHANGELOG.md) indicating key functionality and quality improvements.
+2. As a separate commit, update the version number in `build.gradle`, removing the `-SNAPSHOT` suffix if any, and add a brief section at the top of [CHANGELOG.md](CHANGELOG.md) indicating key functionality and quality improvements.
 File a PR, and merge that PR into the release branch.
 3. Tag the merge commit where that PR is merged into master as `vX.Y.Z` and push that tag to the repository.
 It is important that this is not the commit for the PR.